Borage oil is an extract made from the seeds of the Borago officinalis plant.

 In one small

-If you buy oral supplements of borage oil, follow the manufacturer’s instructions as there may not be universal standards of dosage.
+If you buy oral supplements of borage oil, follow the manufacturer’s instructions, as there may not be universal standards of dosage.
+Always check with a doctor before you begin using it.

 Read more about: